-The requirement for the administration bond will continue until it is cancelled by a justice of the Court of Queen's Bench.
+Cancellation of security is dealt with under section 31 of the SPA and Rule 74.11(8).
+The requirement for the administration bond will continue until it is cancelled by a justice of the Court of King's Bench.
 The judge may cancel an administration bond where:

-- the administrator has passed his or her final accounts and has shown that the distribution has been completed; or - the administrator has paid the debts, made distribution and obtained releases from the beneficiaries and filed an affidavit of debts and heirs.
+- the administrator has passed their final accounts and has shown that the distribution has been completed; or - the administrator has paid the debts, made distribution and obtained releases from the beneficiaries and filed an affidavit of debts and heirs.

 Where the bond is given by a surety company, there may be a minimum period that must be purchased (for example, three years) and premiums for all three years must be paid before the bond is issued.
-Once the administration of the estate has been completed, a motion must be filed and a court order obtained in order to have the bond removed.
-The affidavit in support must provide evidence that the estate has been fully administered.
-This will include either the releases signed by the residuary beneficiaries (where all the beneficiaries are adults capable of signing) or a copy of the final order for the passing of accounts.
+Once the administration of the estate has been completed, an order cancelling the security can be made by motion with affidavit evidence.